ahebnl/Sirepo-Development-Updates/README.md

 # Sirepo-Development-Updates

 this records the sirepo developments from NSLS-II

+### 14 add CSX beamline to the light page list......

+Can you please add the CSX beamline to this list?
+Its simulation, e.g. here: https://www.sirepo.com/srw#/source/Wy8pYVjo
+Is in good shape.

 ### 13(all done in Aug 2020), fixed the grating issue:
 https://github.com/ahebnl/sirepo/commit/e961f4ae3e510a6eb1f4a72a47a8b0262076ffd2